Sienci-Labs/Resources/lmmk2/lmk2-handbook/lmk2-project-finishing.md

 - Always work in a well-ventilated area to ensure proper drying and avoid inhaling harmful fumes.
 - [Care for your brushes](#brush-care) if you want them to last a long time.
 - Test finishes on scrap wood before applying them to your main project.
-- Follow the manufacturer’s instructions for all products to ensure the best results.
+- Follow the manufacturer's instructions for all products to ensure the best results.

 [su_table responsive="yes"]